jrizzi98/CIS-9440---Assignment-1/README.md

 CIS 9440 Assignment 1 GIT repo

 This repo contains files for Assignment 1.
 There is a dictionary file (excel that contains required links and data dictionary).
 There are also a .py and .ipynb file for the script and view from jupyter notebook.

+Data is stored in AWS Storage S3 and credentials to access it / post data to it are already in the python script.